awesome-inc/OneClickBuild/ReadMe.md

 	<PropertyGroup>
 		<NugetSourceToDeploy>https://www.nuget.org</NugetSourceToDeploy>
 	</PropertyGroup>

+#### <a name="ci-deploy"></a>Deploying locally vs. CI server

+In general, local deployment from a developer's working directory is discouraged to avoid human errors during release.
+Instead, it is usually better to always let a CI server deploy a release, e.g. [Jenkins](https://jenkins-ci.org/), [AppVeyor](http://www.appveyor.com/), [TeamCity](https://www.jetbrains.com/teamcity/), etc.

+OneClickBuild detects the presence of a CI build by checking for environment variables like `BUILD_NUMBER` and falls back to `$(Build) = 0` if no CI server is detected.
+In this case the default is to let the `Deploy` target fail.

+Although not recommended you can override this by setting

+    <DeployFailOnBuildNotSet>false</DeployFailOnBuildNotSet>

+in your `solution.targets`.

 #### Example Package.nuspec
 Here is a simplified version of the `Package.nuspec` that is used by `OneClickBuild` itself: